arwhirang/DDI-recursive-NN/README.md

 Data:
 &ensp;Use the preprocessed test data in the Demo folder.
 For the whole DDI'13 corpus, visit : http://labda.inf.uc3m.es/ddicorpus
+&ensp;In the preprocessed test data, the position embedding range is 0 - 18, because we do not want unnecessary negative values at the tree nodes.
 &ensp;We report the ids of the training set in the "TrainingSetIDs" file.

 Data Format: